A priori and a posteriori error estimates of a $\mathcal C^0$-in-time method for the wave equation in second order formulation: Introduction

-To the best of our knowledge, we provide for the first time in the literature fully explicit, reliable a posteriori error estimates for a semi-discrete in time method for the approximation of solutions to the wave equation in second order formulation, which are explicit in the polynomial degree distribution in time and optimal in the time steps; implicit time-stepping schemes are essential in view of future analysis of coupled wave and parabolic problems, e.g. fluid-structure interaction problems.
+While most references focus on explicit time-stepping, we focus on implicit approaches; they are more appropriate for the analysis of coupled wave and parabolic problems, such as fluid-structure interactions, which we plan to study in future work, and allow for elements of different sizes for different regimes without influencing the local time-steps.
+To the best of our knowledge, we provide for the first time in the literature fully explicit, reliable a posteriori error estimates for a semi-discrete in time method for the approximation of solutions to the wave equation in second order formulation, which are explicit in the polynomial degree distribution in time and optimal in the time steps.
 The proposed analysis does not hinge upon any CFL condition, which is greatly advantageous for adaptivity whilst compared to methods based on explicit time stepping; there, for each mesh refinement, one has to check whether the resulting spatial mesh size is sufficiently small compared to the corresponding time step and the polynomial degree~\cite{Grote-Michel-Sauter:2021}.
 This improvement is even more effective for wave problems involving higher order spatial elliptic operators \cite{Nataraj-RuizBaierYousuf:2025}, where the CFL condition poses even stricter constraints on the spatial mesh size.

 \paragraph*{List of the main results and advances.} For the reader's convenience, we list here the main results of the manuscript ([{\textbf{APRI}}] = a priori analysis; [{\textbf{APOS}}] = a posteriori analysis): \begin{itemize} \item{} [{\textbf{APRI}}] Theorem~\ref{theorem:stability} is concerned with fully explicit stability estimates for the $\mathcal C^0$-in-time formulation, which are explicit with respect to the polynomial degrees in time and space employed throughout; \item{} [{\textbf{APRI}}] Proposition~\ref{proposition:Pcaltildept-L2-approx} analyzes the approximation properties of a novel integrated Thom\'ee operator; \item{} [{\textbf{APRI}}] Theorem~\ref{theorem:h-p-convergence} discusses a priori estimates that are explicit with respect to the spatial mesh size, the time step distribution, the spatial polynomial degree, and the polynomial degree distribution in time; \item{} [{\textbf{APOS}}] we define an error estimator~$\eta$ in~\eqref{error-estimator} for the semi-discrete in time formulation; \item{} [{\textbf{APOS}}] corresponding reliability estimates with respect to the $L^\infty(L^2)$ norm of the error are displayed in Proposition~\ref{proposition:reliability-estimate}. \end{itemize}